Important Notice: COVID-19

 Senior Enrichment Center – A community center for active older adults hosting classes and programming beneficial to their health and well being.

-Care Management – Care Managers provide services to keep seniors at home and living as independently as possible.
+Care Management – Care Managers provide numerous services that allow senior to age at home living as independently as possible.

 Affiliations and Partnerships: